128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-simple    Simple Password.
+- simple: Simple Password.
-sha256    SHA256
+- sha256: SHA256

 ## `configure authority router peer bfd desired-tx-interval`